-In stark contrast to those who argue that Afro-Caribbeans do better than African Americans because they work harder and have/acquire more human capital than African Americans, I assert that much of the black ethnic inequality that has been documented is the result of a social process whereby the same attitudes and behaviors receive substantially divergent socioeconomic and political consequence based on the perceived nativity of the black body in question.
-In order to build this argument I will first show the ways in which Afro-Caribbeans have been framed as having very different attitudes and behaviors despite having attitudes and behaviors that are very similar to - if not the same as - African Americans.
-That is, the ways in which Afro-Caribbeans have been caste as a model minority (Economist 1996, Ogbu 1987, Pierre 2004, Sowell 1975).
+In stark contrast to those who argue that black immigrants do better than African Americans because they work harder and have/acquire more human capital than African Americans, I assert that much of the black ethnic inequality that has been documented is the result of a social process whereby the same attitudes and behaviors receive substantially divergent socioeconomic and political consequence based on the perceived nativity of the black body in question.
+In order to build this argument I will first show the ways in which black immigrants have been framed as having very different attitudes and behaviors despite having attitudes and behaviors that are very similar to - if not the same as - African Americans.
+That is, the ways in which black immigrants having been caste as a model minority.
+I also show that indeed there is ample reason to question this framing.

-Starting just after the civil rights movement and immigration reforms of the late 1960s, Afro-Caribbeans have been systematically framed as a model minority.
-As I will show, the notion that Afro-Caribbeans are indeed a model minority is largely a myth.
-I define a model minority as a specific group of color who is understood to have achieved more success than African Americans (or the decedents of American slavery) because of their Protestant work ethic and lack of concern with race and racism (Lee 1996, Prashad 2000, Suzuki 1977, Weber 1930).
-I define the model minority myth as a lay theory and social discourse that assigns model minority status to particular racialized minorities so as to maintain white supremacy - e.g., whites at the top of the social structure.
-In short, this racial trope argues that if one minority group can do well, others can do just as well or better; and to the extent that other groups do not succeed, this shows that their lack of mobility is not do to discrimination but instead do to a lack of effort and too much time spent worrying about race -i.e., other racialized minority groups are not sufficiently "model" (Prashad 2000).
-Therefore the model minority trope employs notions of hard work and acquiesces to the racial status quo as key factors in the social mobility of 'colored folk.'17
+Starting just after the civil rights movement and immigration reform of the late 1960s, black immigrants have been systematically framed as a model minority.
+As I will show, the notion that black immigrants are indeed a model minority is largely a myth.
+I define a model minority as a specific group of color who is understood to have achieved more success than African Americans (or the decedents of American slavery) because of their Protestant work ethic and lack of a preoccupation with race and racism (Prashad 2000, Lee 1996).
+I define the model minority myth as a lay theory and social discourse that assigns model minority status to particular racialized minorities so as to maintain white supremacy - e.g., whites at the top of the social structure.13 In short, such racial logic goes: if one minority group can do well, others can do just as well or better; and to the extent that other groups do not succeed, this shows that their lack of mobility is not do to discrimination but instead do to a lack of effort and too much time spent worrying about race - i.e., other racialized minority groups are not sufficiently "model."
+Therefore the model minority frame employs notions of hard work and acquiesces to the racial status quo as key factors in the social mobility of 'colored folk.'